 Phone+44 20 3960 9109

-It may sound like a popular pop song, however, Bangers and Mash is truly a part of English cuisine and well embraced by the people.
+Sneaking its way in at #5 on the INSIDR guide to the best British food in London is a dish that may sound like a popular pop song, however, Bangers and Mash is truly a part of English cuisine and it’s well embraced by the people.
 Maybe it is because the dish is the ultimate comfort food both in England and Ireland.
 Banger stands for pork sausage links and mash stands for mashed potatoes.
 Literally the easiest but on the most delicious things, you could eat in the UK.
 You would probably receive the dish along with onion gravy.
 You can find it in the pubs mostly but it is possible to the bit more sophisticated version in the restaurants as well.
 Mother Mash serves a very good menu for you that you build your own plate: Choose a main – either a meat pie or sausage, choose a mash and gravy.
 It is advised to go for a sausage and potato mash for the best “bangers and mash” experience.

 Address: 26 Ganton Street – London